back2Lobby/manipulate-http-response/README.md

 # **manipulate-http-resopnse**
 This package allows manipulating browser based HTTP responses easily.
 It will support manipulating any response of fetch or XMLHttpRequest.

-> Note: It only supports fetch with JSON response for now.
+> Note: It only supports fetch with JSON & TEXT response for now.

 ## **Install**
 1. CDN: Add following script to the end of your `<head>` section.